Welcome

 Attention!
 The submission of falsified documents and the provision of false information will result in the immediate rejection of the application!

-Please note that the applicant may also be entered in the visa warning file!
+Please note that the applicant may also be entered in the visa warning register!

-Persons who, as visa applicants, have submitted, obtained or produced forged or falsified documents in the visa procedure or have obtained authentic documents by providing false information or have provided false information or have obtained a visa by concealing material facts which they were obliged to provide, § 2 VWDG.
+Visa applicants who have submitted, obtained or produced forged or falsified documents in the visa procedure or have obtained authentic documents by providing false information or have provided false information or have obtained a visa by concealing material facts which they were obliged to provide can be entered in the visa warning register, § 2 VWDG.

-Further information on the visa warning file can be found here.
+Further information on the visa warning register can be found here.

 The Federal Office for Foreign Affairs (BfAA) supports the Embassy of the Federal Republic of Germany in Yaoundé in the processing of visa applications in the category of study, employment and training in the context of nursing and healthcare professions.